vnghia/nghe/README.md

 |  Subkey   | Meaning                               | Default value           | Note                                                                           |
 | :-------: | :------------------------------------ | :---------------------- | :----------------------------------------------------------------------------- |
 | song_path | The directory to save song cover arts | `$TMPDIR/nghe/art/song` | Set `null` or a non-absolute path to completely disable song cover art extract |

+## Scan process

+### How a song is uniquely identified ?

+A song is uniquely identified either by:

+- Its music folder and relative path (to its music folder).
+- Its music folder, hash and size.
+It means that you can not have duplicated songs in the same music folder.
+If a duplicated songs is detected, the path will be updated to the latest encountered path.
+It allows you to move freely your songs in the same music folder, only its path will be updated in the database.

+Duplication on two different music folders are is allowed and will be treated as two seperate songs.

+### Scan mode

+#### Full

+As describe above, if an already identified song is scanned (by checking relative path, hash and size), the scanning process will just mark the file as scanned and skip that file.
+In the end of the scanning process, all old songs and related informations (artists/albums/genres/etc) inside that music folder that are not scanned will be deleted.

+#### Force

+Same as full but will try parsing the file regardless if it is identified or not.
+This mode is useful if there are new metadata that added into the scanning process.

+### How an artist is uniquely identified ?

+An artist is uniquely identified either by:

+- Their musicbrainz id
+- Their name if their musicbrainz id is empty.

+If you have duplicated artists shown in your client, you should check for the corresponding musicbrainz id field.

+### How an album is uniquely identified ?

+An album is uniquely identified either by:

+- Their musicbrainz id
+- Their name, date, release date, original release date if their musicbrainz id is empty.

+If you have duplicated albums shown in your client, you should check for the corresponding musicbrainz id and date fields.

 ## Music folders